Topic: Educational Interventions for Children and Adolescents in Child Welfare

 - Delivered by: Educators, school staff, child welfare workers, mental health professionals, or trained paraprofessionals

-- In order to be included: Program must specifically target educational outcomes for children and/or adolescents involved in foster care
+- In order to be included: Program must specifically target educational outcomes for children and/or adolescents involved in child welfare

 The Educational Interventions for Children and Adolescents in Child Welfare topic area is relevant to child welfare since access and support for education for children is perhaps the most important cornerstone to becoming a contributing citizen of our society, and this is no different for children and youth who are in the foster care system.
 In fact, it is even more pressing and should be given priority for those caring for and working on behalf of children in the foster care system because of the many challenges these youth face.
 Therefore, identifying interventions that focus on improved educational outcomes for foster youth is critical.
 These interventions will give them the support, skills, and abilities they will need to go on to be productive members of our society.
 It is hoped that the level of evidence for these interventions will continue to be studied so that interventions with research evidence can be identified and implemented.